 You shouldn't mistake the moments of the circle for self-contained spatial entities like the areas of a paint-by-numbers canvas.
 Rather, they should be regarded as useful abstractions for examining how the four moments of place run together like the wet paint of a water color.

-If all this philosophizing is starting to make you nervous, take heart in knowing that we will soon be discussing matters closer to home.
+If all this fancy philosophizing is starting to make you nervous, take heart in knowing that we will soon be discussing matters closer to home.